 In the never-ending quest for perfect skin, you’ll see skin care products categorized in hundreds of fashions.

 If you have a particularly persistent skin issue, the terms “medical-grade” and “cosmeceutical” have probably piqued your interest.
 So, what sets medical-grade options apart?
 Are they different or better than other skin care products?
 We asked the experts.

 What are cosmeceutical skin care products?

 Defining “medical-grade” skin care is an arduous task.
-Ask a room full of dermatologists, skin care developers and aestheticians, and you’ll likely get a dozen different answers.
+If you ask a room full of plastic surgeons, dermatologists, and medical aestheticians, you’ll likely get a dozen different answers.

 As you’ll see, the experts we interviewed had very strong — and conflicting — opinions on the topic.

 Skin care chemist David Pollock has developed top-selling beauty products for brands like Lancôme, L’Oreal and Smashbox.

 He believes that what sets medical-grade products apart isn’t necessarily the ingredients used, but the quality and concentrations in which they are found in those products.